Community Engaged Scholars

 Masters in Public Relations; Bachelor in Advertising; Minor in History

-Daniela has volunteered in numerous programs at La Casita, gaining experience in community engagement, event planning, and youth program development.
-Daniela has been involved in youth programs including the Acting workshop, Women’s gatherings, Arts and Mindfulness, and Danza.
-She is currently working with us in our communications team to increase our communications efforts both within campus and to the Syracuse community.
+Daniela volunteered in numerous programs at La Casita, gaining experience in community engagement, event planning, and youth program development.
+She was involved in youth programs including the Acting workshop, as well as Women’s programs.
+Daniela also worked with the communications team to support La Casita’s communications efforts both within campus and to the Syracuse community.

 Alix Ferrer-Yulfo Ph.D.